Synteny visualization and genome alignment

 Launching a linear synteny view from the dotplot

-To inspect a region in detail, click and drag over the area of interest in the dotplot, then click Launch synteny view.
-This opens a linear synteny view showing the base-level alignment of just that region.
+To inspect a region, click and drag over it in the dotplot, then click Launch synteny view.

 Selecting a region in the dotplot (left) by clicking and dragging, then launching a synteny view (right) shows the base-level alignment of the selected region.